Liam Hallam is a Sports Science graduate, a competitive cyclist, and runner who loves to travel to Europe in search of great adventures.

 Sinuous Roads up to Soria

 22 kilometers long and an average gradient of 6% sounds tough but achievable for most club cyclists compared to the giants of the Alps and Pyrenees.
 But the Valley of the Tears is a brutal beast of a climb, not to be underestimated.
-Fortunately, the climb finishes outside a rather nice cafe in Ayacata well worth stopping at.
+Fortunately, the climb finishes outside a rather nice cafe in Ayacata that is well worth stopping at.

 Starting in San Nicholas and getting steeper as the climb goes on and gets tougher as you turn off the GC-210 onto the narrower GC-606 which narrows to barely a car's width in places.
 The views are stunning but you'll have difficulty making the most of them.